tcbrindle/NanoRange/README.md

  * Eric Niebler and Casey Carter for the Ranges TS, Range-V3 and CMCSTL2.
 You guys are awesome.

- * All the contributors to the Palo Alto TR, for laying the foundation upon which the TS is built

  * Phil Nash for the fantastic Catch testing framework